paolosalvatori/architecture-center/docs/aws-professional/eks-to-aks/private-clusters-content.md

 ## AKS network access to the API server

-There are two options to secure network access to the Kubernetes API in AKS, a private AKS cluster or authorized IP ranges.
+There are three options to secure network access to the Kubernetes API in AKS, a private AKS cluster, authorized IP ranges or API VNet integration.

 ### Private AKS cluster